 For security and similar purposes, Freddie Mac uses various tools that capture biometric data from certain individuals seeking entry to our buildings or particular portions of them.
 Biometric data may include identifiers such as retina or iris scan, fingerprint, voice print or scan of hand or face geometry and information derived from those identifiers (as the term "identifiers" is defined under applicable law).

-As of the Effective Date of this policy, as noted below, Freddie Mac only captures fingerprint scans of employees, on-site contractors, and other individuals who work for or with Freddie Mac.
-The scanned fingerprint image is analyzed by software that identifies major features of the print and converts those features into a mathematical code that, to the best of our knowledge, cannot be reverse-engineered or converted back to the scanned image.
+As of the Effective Date of this policy, as noted below, Freddie Mac only captures facial or fingerprint scans of employees, on-site contractors, and other individuals who work for or with Freddie Mac.
+The scanned facial or fingerprint image is analyzed by software that identifies major features of the image and converts those features into a mathematical code that, to the best of our knowledge, cannot be reverse-engineered or converted back to the scanned image.
 We do not retain the scanned image itself, and we only use it to create this mathematical code (referred to as "biometric information").
 Only the biometric information is retained.